BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-technological-unemployment.md

     Further evidence, in both humans and AIs, is what in AI is called "transfer learning".<br/><br/>
     "Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task."
     -[https://machinelearningmastery.com/transfer-learning-for-deep-learning](https://machinelearningmastery.com/transfer-learning-for-deep-learning)<br/><br/>
     Humans do transfer learning too!
-It's easier for an engineer to become a doctor, than it is for a random person to become a doctor.<br/><br/>
-    A background in engineering helps with becoming a lawyer, even.
+It's easier for an engineer to become a doctor, than it is for a random person to become a doctor.
+Likewise for an engineer becoming a lawyer, even.<br/><br/>
-    My father is a lawyer.
-He said people with STEM degrees (engineering, mathematics, medicine, etc.) did very well in law school.
-    In fact, they generally did better than people with "pre-law" degrees.<br/><br/>
     Professor Yann LeCun makes the distinction between artificial general intelligence (AGI) and "human-level intelligence".
     LeCun is the head of AI at Facebook/Meta, and a Turing Award laureate (equivalent to the Nobel Prize in computer science) for his foundational work on AI.<br/><br/>
     _LeCun says human intelligence is actually quite narrow._